 On completion of this course the graduates will be qualified as Remedial Saddle Fitters.
 Once they have obtained appropriate public, professional and product liability insurance their names will be held on a national register from which referrals can be made.
 This will be renewed only by payment of a re-registration fee and completion of a minimum of 2 days continued professional development (CPD ) annually.

 Who can apply for training in Remedial Saddle-fitting?

-Remedial Saddle Fitters will usually be working in a consultative capacity so must be socially mature, with excellent inter-personal skills and have considerable professional or competitive horse experience.
+Remedial Saddle Fitters will usually be working in a consultative capacity so applicants must be socially mature, with excellent inter-personal skills and have considerable professional or competitive horse experience.
 Applications must be accompanied by a full c.v. and two references, from both a veterinary surgeon and an equestrian professional, stating suitability for undertaking this training.
 We are looking for people whose ability, knowledge and presentation will complement the credibility the training will provide.

 Understanding the structure & movement of the horse

 Applicants must have a proven knowledge of the musculo-skeletal aspect of Equine Anatomy & Physiology, or bio-mechanics.
 Horse1st recognises the A & P element of the training for McTimoney Chiropractice, EMRT, SOAP, ACPAT, ICAT, etc. If you are in any doubt of the validity of such qualifications in respect of remedial saddle fitting, please check with us.

 What if I do not have a qualification in Anatomy & Physiology?